Malaya Akulukjuk: Work at the Pangnirtung Tapestry Studio

-During the Resettlement Period in the 1960s, Canada's Inuit were relocated due to Canadian government policies, changing their semi-nomadic lifestyle significantly.
-To aid in this process, the Canadian government funded art and crafts initiatives across the Arctic region and contracted companies to administer and run these programs.
+During the Resettlement Period in the 1960s, Inuit in Canada were relocated due to Canadian government policies, changing their semi-nomadic lifestyle significantly.
+To aid in this process, the Canadian government funded art and crafts initiatives across the Canadian north and contracted companies to administer and run these programs.
 Karen Bulow LTD, a weaving company from Montreal, created the Pilot Weaving Program for the Pangnirtung community.
-In 1970, the project manager Donald Stuart and three woman employees arrived to train and begin the program.
+In 1970, the project manager Donald Stuart and three women employees arrived to train and begin the program.

 The women quickly learned hand-weaving techniques and moved on to loom weaving, creating linear patterns and items like sashes, hats and blankets.
 These women's early success with weaving can be attributed to their knowledge of finger weaving, which had been introduced by missionaries in the 1930-40s.
 As well as, their knowledge of how to create traditional Inuit clothing and other items.
-In celebration of the centennial year of the Northwest Territories, Queen Elizabeth II visited Iqualuit and was given a Pangnirtung Weave Shop blanket.
-Stuart recalls the Queen remarking how cold it was and "that when the blanked was presented she put it on and wrapped it around her knees right away…" Prince Philip reached over to touch and she said "No, it’s mine!"
+In celebration of the centennial year (1970) of the Northwest Territories, Queen Elizabeth II visited Frobisher Bay, now Iqaluit, and was given a Pangnirtung Weave Shop blanket.
+Stuart recalls the Queen remarking how cold it was and "that when the blanket was presented, she put it on and wrapped it around her knees right away."
+Prince Philip reached over to touch and she said "No, it’s mine!"

 The pilot weaving program proved to be successful, and had a positive impact on the surrounding community, however, the cost of the program outweighed the profits made from the items being sold.
-The goods produced in the Pangnirtung Weave Shop did not have the ‘Inuit look’ which is what customers wanted from Northern goods.
+The goods produced in the Pangnirtung Weave Shop did not have the "Inuit look" which is what customers wanted from northern goods.
 In response, the program directors decided to shift to producing woven wall hangings or tapestries.
 To make the tapestries they needed original Inuit drawings to translate into the woven textiles.
 Stuart took paper and pens throughout the community, asking elders if they wanted to draw.
 Malaya Akulukjuk, then 51, was one of the first artists discovered.
 Her drawings set the precedent of what types and style of art was to be showcased on the tapestries.
-Other artists included Annie Pitsiuluk, Annie Kilabuk and Elisapee Ishulutak.
+Other artists included Annie Pitsiuluk, Annie Kilabuk and Elisapee Ishulutaq.
 The first exhibition of the Pangnirtung tapestries was on March 28, 1971, in Montreal.
 All 23 tapestries were sold to private collectors and museums.

-The Pangnirtung Weave Shop was moved into the Uqqurmiut Inuit Artists Association Centre, leading to the central management of all arts and crafts.
+The Pangnirtung Weave Shop was moved into the Uqqurmiut Centre for Arts & Crafts, leading to the central management of all arts and crafts.
 The centre consolidated the Print Shop, Tapestry Studio, Retail Craft Gallery and an office for administration under one roof.
 The Centre has continued to serve as a source of cultural identity and pride and as an economic source for the region.

-In 2001, the Federal Development of Indian and Northern Affairs Canada estimated that 20% of the Inuit derive part of their income from arts and crafts programs.
+In 2001, the federal department, Indian and Northern Affairs Canada estimated that 20% of the Inuit derive part of their income from arts and crafts programs.
 Without the work at the Weave Shop or other arts and crafts programs, many would be solely reliant on social assistance money.